jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Bugs

+    - How to keep syncronize from interrupting an animation while it's running
+    - Pathing is broken sometimes where a unit moves a little and then no further
 - enter, enter doesn't make "are you sure" prompt go away when there are no enemies.
 - Priest "run away" ai is broken
 - Fix robe losing color